 I can’t remember exactly what we ate.
 Knowing me as I sometimes do, it was something steak or shellfish-ish.
 Knowing her as I pretend to, salmon or chicken, one probably stuffed with the other.
 Either way, it doesn’t really matter.
 As much as I want to take advantage of the subject matter and pretend to be a restaurant critic right now, the truth is, I only have three taste buds, and they only register some of the more intense brands of sour candies and a couple hot sauces a the higher end of the Scofield scale.
 All other foods I eat for texture, and my life is probably sadder as a result.

-And speaking of ambiance, you probably won’t be surprised to find out that it wasn’t once interrupted by any ghostly manifestations.
-Between you and me and every undead entity out there, I’m kind of tired of ending my adventures at supposedly haunted places (and the articles about them) with the report that I didn’t see or experience any ghosts.
+Enough about the food, though.
+Let's talk about the ambiance You probably won’t be surprised to find out that it wasn’t once interrupted by any ghostly manifestations.
+Between you and me and every undead entity out there, I’m kind of tired of ending my adventures at supposedly haunted places with the report that I didn’t see or experience any ghosts.
 I’m not asking for much.
 Just once I’d like the opportunity to use the proton pack I keep in the trunk of my car for such contingencies.
 Ghosts hate me and make me feel like a needy ex-girlfriend.
 And they ruin my chances for a genuinely interesting article by not showing up.

 In summation, all that happened at the Country Tavern was that my fiancée and I went to the restaurant, ate an enjoyable meal, celebrated her surviving another year of life without being thrown down a well, and departed with the beautiful flush that a bottle of wine shared in comfortable surroundings can give a person.
 Not exactly a menu-worthy story, but I can always hope.